pixel

 All the ‘stability of the nuclear family’ is so much propaganda – remember the 50% divorce rate?
 And most of the remaining couples, perhaps 45% are staying out of guilt, fear of failure, or just plain fear.
 The kids survive anyway.

 The purpose of life is not simply to breed and to die.
 If there is a purpose, it is to deepen our knowing.
-Relationship is a perfect place (therapist David Schnarch, author of The Passionate Marriage, calls this a crucible) to learn to see myself.
+Relating is a perfect place (therapist David Schnarch, author of The Passionate Marriage, calls this a crucible) to learn to see myself.

 rejection